emmercm/www/src/blog/_discussion-pragmatic-programmer.md

 - (Topic 3: Software Entropy) How does your team handle "broken windows"?
 Is time reserved to fix them, or are they at least boarded over?
 Does your team generally understand the point at which a window gets broken?
 - (Topic 5: Good-Enough Software) How does your organization do with keeping short iteration cycles?
 Is feedback incorporated early and often?
-- (Topic 6: Your Knowledge Portfolio) Besides reading t, how are you investing in your programming "knowledge portfolio?"
+- (Topic 6: Your Knowledge Portfolio) Besides reading this book, how are you investing in your programming "knowledge portfolio?"
 Do you have recent newsletters or books you'd recommend to others?
 - (Topic 7: Communicate!)
 Have you struggled to gain traction on a proposal recently, with your teammates or stakeholders?
 Did you find any advice from this topic actionable for this or other proposals you struggled with?

 ## Chapter 2

-- (Topic 8: The Essence of Good Design) Does Attentive have any pervasive patterns that name code difficult to change?
+- (Topic 8: The Essence of Good Design) Does your organization have any pervasive patterns that make code difficult to change?
 - (Topic 10: Orthogonality) Can you think of a unit test suite that takes significant work to set up?
 How would you describe the orthogonality of its unit under test?
 - (Topic 11: Reversibility) Have you tried to abstract the usage of some technology, or make the choice of it more reversible and found it was difficult to do so?
 Do you think it was a design flaw in the technology itself?
 - (Topic 12: Tracer Bullets) How are you currently using tracer bullets (or "vertical slices") in your projects?
 Are you finding iterating during implementation more effective than additional up-front design?
 How have they affected progress tracking and timeline adjustments?